Project Purpose

 This is a simulated portfolio environment.
 It does not include every real-world execution factor, and it is not a recommendation engine.
 Portfolio values shown here do not include trading charges or platform dealing fees.

-Costs, slippage, taxes, liquidity limits, and personal suitability vary by investor and jurisdiction.
+Costs, slippage, taxes, liquidity limits, and suitability all vary by investor and jurisdiction.
 Results shown here are not promises of future performance.

-No content on this site is personal financial advice.
+Nothing on this site is personal financial advice.
 This project is educational, analytical, and also a bit of fun.
-It is my own experiment to see how my AI setup compares with an FA-style portfolio and a hobbyist research portfolio.
-AI investing tools have been around for years; this one is simply my own version to test how far I can take it.
+It is my own experiment to compare an AI setup, an FA-style portfolio, a self-managed strategy, and a Junior SIPP pension strategy over time.